-Steak Frites: Up your steak and potato game by searing up a delicious new your strip and serving it up with fries that are doused in a delicious lemon herb butter for steak!
+Steak Frites Recipe with Lemon Herb Butter: Up your steak and potato game by searing up a delicious new your strip and serving it up with fries that are doused in a delicious lemon herb butter in this classic steak frites recipe!

-How to Make the Lemon Herb Butter for Steak!
+How to Make the Lemon Herb Butter for Steak Frites!

 What on Earth are Frites?

 Frites is the French word for fries, that’s it.
 Frites can be baked, fried, or grilled but in the end they are still just fries.
 When it comes to making frites for steak frites I prefer them to be fried and crispy because in this recipe they are going to be covered in delicious lemon herb butter and plenty of juices from the New York strip so they are going to need to be able to stand up and not get soggy.
 There is nothing worse than an old soggy fry, so sad.

 If you’re unfamiliar with the Belgian fry process, sorry French folks, it’s probably the best way to make steak frites but it does require some time.
 Now, I’m not saying you should do this process, but I do want to expose you to it because they do render the best frites!
 After you are done slicing the potatoes, whether that be by hand with a knife or a machine, you then want to hold them in water over night and then rinse them off the next day.